-Theme: Participation and Development in Communities

-Related SDGs (Target Numbers) Initiatives by Mitsui & Co.
-Activities for FY 2017 Image: A start of the start In partnership with local communities, we promote initiatives that are aimed at realizing local production for local consumption and community revitalization.
-Promotion of participation in local communities, cultural exchanges, and the enhancement of the value of surrounding areas through the development of train stations and nearby commercial complexes outside Japan (Taiwan), (11.a) Conclusion of a Sponsorship Agreement for Social Development Programme with Qatar to support the renovation of facilities and the continuation of research that will contribute to food security (Qatar), (17.17) Monetary donations provided in response to the flood damage in Southern Thailand.
-(17.17) Promotion of the Sendai Umino-Mori Aquarium operations with partner companies (approx. 11.82,200 visitors between July 1, 2016 and June 30, 2017).
-(4.7) Sponsoring of the national patisserie championship for elementary school students in Japan with Mitsui Sugar, providing assistance in food education for children.
-(4.7) Support for community revitalization by holding the Mitsui Foods Food Show for the exhibition and sales of products from different regions throughout Japan (Japan).
-(17.16) Building of a relationship between Mitsui, MBF, and SymEnergy to complement each other as strategic partners who work together to offer value in distributed energy systems, including a "local production for local consumption" model for electricity.
-(17.16) Creation of additional local jobs (for both mid-career recruits and new graduates) by MicroBiopharm Japan under its ongoing agreement with local governments with regart to new capital investments, and contribution to community education and training, such as the acceptance of interns into factories from local specialized vocational high schools.
-(17.17) Support for developing reliable and safe childcare environments via the promotion of the communication app "Kds Nete" service business for childcare facilities, such as kindergartens, and guardians (used by approx. 120 facilities and 9,000 households throughout Japan).
-(4.a) Disb
+Theme: Participation and Development in Communities Related SDGs (Target Numbers) Initiatives by Mitsui & Co.
+Activities for FY 2017 Ensure inclusive and equitable quality In partnership with local communities, we Promotion of participation in local communities, cultural exchanges, and the enhancement of the value of surrounding areas through the development of train stations and nearby commercial complexes outside education and promote lifelong learning promote initiatives that are aimed at Japan (Taiwan), (11.a) opportunities for all (4.2, 4.5, 4.7, 4.a) realizing local production for local Conclusion of a Sponsorship Agreement for Social Development Programme with Qatar to support the renovation of facilities and the continuation of research that will contribute to food security (Qatar).
+(17.17) consumption and community Monetary donations provided in response to the flood damage in Southern Thailand.
+(17.17) Make cities and human settlements revitalization.
+Promotion of the Sendai Umino-Mori Aquarium operations with partner companies (approx. 1,182,200 visitors between July 1, 2016 and June 30, 2017).
+(4.7) inclusive, safe, resilient and sustainable Sponsoring of the national patisserie championship for elementary school students in Japan with Mitsui Sugar, providing assistance in food education for children.
+(4.7) (11.a) Support for community revitalization by holding the Mitsui Foods Food Show for the exhibition and sales of products from different regions throughout Japan (Japan).
+(17.16) Strengthen the means of implementation Building of a relationship between Mitsui, MBF, and SymEnergy to complement each other as strategic partners who work together to offer value in distributed energy systems, including a "local production for and revitalize the global partnership for local consumption" model for electricity.
+(17.16) sustainable development (17.16, 17.17) Creation of additional local jobs (for both mid-career recruits and new graduates) by MicroBiopharm Japan under its ongoing agreement with local governments with regard to new capital investments, and contribution to community education and training, such as the acceptance of interns into factories from local specialized vocational high schools.
+(17.17) Support for developing reliable and safe childcare environments via the promotion of the communication app "Kids Note" service business for childcare facilities, such as kindergartens, and quardians (used by approx. 120 facilities and 9,000 households throughout Japan).
+(4.a)